Quantisan/docker-clojure/README.md

 `clojure:boot-N.N.N` / `clojure:boot-N.N.N-slim-buster`. (where `N.N.N` is the version of boot you want installed).
 If you want to use tools-deps, specify either `clojure:tools-deps` or `clojure:tools-deps-alpine`.

+### Note about the latest tag

+As of 2020-3-20 the `clojure:latest` (also `clojure` because `latest` is the default) now has leiningen, boot, and tools-deps installed.

+Previously this tag only had leiningen installed.
+Installing the others is helpful for quick start examples, newcomers, etc. as leiningen is by no means the de facto standard build tool these days.
+The downside is that the image is larger.
+But for the `latest` tag it's a good trade off because for anything real we have always recommended using more specific tags.
+No other tags are affected by this change.

 ## JDK versions

 Java has recently introduced a new release cadence of every 6 months and dropped the leading `1` major version number.